What’s so unique about Wilkes?

 - We offer big opportunities.
 Wilkes is the only university of our size to offer the broad mix of professional

 and liberal arts programs we do.
-You’ll have the opportunity to choose from 41 majors
+You’ll have the opportunity to choose from numerous

-across six different schools.
-If you can’t pick just one, you can double major or
+majors across six different schools.
+If you can’t pick just one, you can double major

 in accounting and minor in Spanish.
 With so many different programs, you’ll have a